axelvaldez/radical-companies/_posts/children-stories/2024-08-03-how-it-started.markdown

 <h1>Meaning and Belonging</h1>
  <p>Meaning and Belonging always come and go together.
 They always hold hands, like good friends.</p>
- <p>Meaning remains quiet until it finds others and the he blossoms.
-It lives atop and deep inside and it sees all there is and he chooses where it belongs.
-That is how it found Belonging and Fiat.</p>
+ <p>Meaning remains quiet until it finds others and then he blossoms.
+It lives atop and deep inside and it sees all there is.
+That is how he chooses where it belongs.</p>
- <p>Meaning becomes stronger when it is supported by others, like Belonging and Fiat.
-Belonging becomes happier when it finds supporting beings like Meaning and Fiat.</p>
+ <p>Belonging becomes happier when it finds supporting beings like Meaning and Fiat.</p>

 <h1>Belonging</h1>
  <p>&ldquo;<em>It was long time ago,</em>&rdquo; said Belonging, &ldquo;<em>when I met Meaning and Fiat</em>.&rdquo; They were all very good friends, Meaning, Belonging, and Fiat.
 They did not know back then how much Fiat would impact their lives.</p>